PerMalmberg/JOwShell/README.md

-# OwShell2MQTT
+# JOwShell
-MQTT bridge to 1-wire shell commands
+Java frontend to ow-shell (Shell commands for OWFS)